 Plus, since everything is internal (versus calling RVers Insurance and them looking around at all other providers for plans), we picked our plan in 5.2 seconds.

 As you can see in this super easy to understand chart, 100% of eligible medicals bills will be covered, up to $1,000,00.
 Since our average spend on doctors visit in the past three years of marriage has been $0, we figured that sounded like a pretty good deal.

 Honestly, this is a no-brainer for us.
-And while we of course hope to never have to file claims for medical expenses, I feel confident that Liberty will take care of us.
+And while we of course hope to never have to file claims for medical expenses, Liberty is easy to get on the phone and file any claims.